Advanced preparation helps you get the most out of your investment

 Workshops / Caucus Meetings

-Workshops and caucus meetings take place both Friday and Saturday at the Westin Bonaventure, and most workshops run twice.
+Workshops and caucus meetings take place both Friday and Saturday at the Anaheim Convention Center, and most workshops run twice.
 If a workshop interests you but conflicts with a caucus meeting, check the full agenda to see if it’s repeated.
 If all workshops are “don’t miss” topics to you, remember your delegation will work best as a team to cover all of the events — and take notes.

 As a Delegate, part of your responsibility is to bring home what you’ve learned.
 Plan a post-convention presentation to your local club, County Committee or sub-committee.
 In fact, pre-planning will help your focus during convention and make you a better Delegate.
 The Delegate is responsible to represent their local organizations as well as to keep their local activists apprised of information, direction and education.
 Your role as a Delegate helps us build a stronger and more effective Party.

-General Session: Saturday There two general sessions: Saturday morning and Saturday afternoon as well as a Sunday morning session – all at the Convention Center.
+General Session: There three general sessions: Saturday morning and Saturday afternoon as well as a Sunday morning session – all at the Anaheim Convention Center.
 General session formally “opens” and “closes” the convention, and include Standing Committee reports, Officer reports and are where floor debate and resulting votes take place.
 On Saturday, expect the Chair to address the delegation, as well as various office-holders.